CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

 GPU timings
 ~~~~~~~~~~~

-I tested the speed different GPU configurations on Blanca using a small multimer
+I tested the speed of different GPU configurations on Blanca using a small multimer
 system (2 chains, ~140aa) and found that A40s, followed by A100s were the fastest.
 The scripts in "alphafold-predict" will submit to use either A40s or A100s.

-Although the code seems to be optimized for 8 CPUS, you may change the number
+Although the code seems to be optimized for 16 CPUS, you may change the number
 in the sbatch script by editing the ``BIOKEM_ALPHA_CPUS`` value.

   .. table:: GPU timings test